qazasaz/quranwbw/README.md

 - [Ivan](https://codepen.io/k-ivan) - for his beautiful and wonderful audio player.

 ### Contact
-If you find any error on this website, have any suggestions, or would like to contribute, please raise an issue or email me at quranwbw@gmail.com.
+If you find any error on Quranwbw.com, have any suggestions, or would like to contribute, please raise an issue or email me at quranwbw@gmail.com.